 Deliverr is a 4PL that connects you with their network of e-commerce fulfillment centers to provide 3PL services.
 They started in 2017 and have grown exponentially over the past three years.
 In 2021, Deliverr raised $170 million to fund further growth.
-Their model is based on providing fulfillment services through a variety of independent warehouses within their network to obtain a higher percentage of 2 day shipping options (although they do not make the cut for Amazon’s new SFP guidelines).
+Their model is based on providing strictly direct-to-consumer fulfillment services through a variety of independent warehouses within their network to obtain a higher percentage of 2 day shipping options (although they do not make the cut for Amazon’s new SFP guidelines).

 Deliverr 2-Day Shipping